 5. Do not use user “Admin

-6. Do not create customer login as administrator
+6. Do not create customer login as an administrator

 It is more advisable to assign the status of the “editor” to customers.
 The rights are more than sufficient for everyday use and the risks are severely limited.
 If the rights management within WordPress needs to be refined accordingly, plug-ins such as “Members” can be used to create their own roles with customized user rights.